Clarksville Grandparents Rights Lawyer

 Unfortunately, sometimes, a parent is unwilling to work with a child’s grandparents to find opportunities for them to spend time together, and a parent’s rights in Tennessee supersede a grandparent’s rights.

 This is when seeking legal grandparents’ visitation rights may become necessary.
-In Tennessee, a grandparent seeking court-ordered visitation must be able to prove that one of six possible situations exists to warrant grandparents’ rights over their grandchild:
+In Clarksville, Tennessee, a grandparent seeking court-ordered visitation must be able to prove that one of six possible situations exists to warrant grandparents’ rights over their grandchild:

 • The mother or father of the child in question is deceased.